NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/upload-a-letter.md

 ### If you can upload letters using your account

 1. Log in to NHS Notify and go to **Templates**.
 Select **New template**.
 Choose **Letter** as your template type and select **Continue**.
-2. Give your template a name and choose which campaign it’s for.
+2. Name your template and choose which campaign it’s for.
 3. Choose your file and select **Upload letter template file**.
 4. Choose your **Printing and postage**.
 5. View the **Letter preview**.
 Check how your personalisation fields appear using short and long example data.